twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/encryption/gpg.md

 and store the encrypted file in the source state.
 The file will automatically be decrypted when generating the target state.

-!!! hint

-    The `gpg.recipient` key must be ultimately trusted, otherwise encryption will fail because gpg will prompt for input, which chezmoi does not handle.
-    You can check the trust level by running:

-    ```console
-    $ gpg --export-ownertrust
-    ```

-    The trust level for the recipient's key should be `6`.
-If it is not, you can change the trust level by running:

-    ```console
-    $ gpg --edit-key $RECIPIENT
-    ```

-    Enter `trust` at the prompt and chose `5 = I trust ultimately`.

 ## Symmetric encryption